 The Immigrant Visa Process

-Begin National Visa Center Processing
+Begin National Visa Center (NVC) Processing

-Adjustment of Status
+If You Are Filing an Adjustment of Status

 If you are physically present in the United States and will apply for adjustment of status with USCIS, then your case will not be processed by the NVC.
 (You will not apply for an immigrant visa.)
 Do not pay any fees or submit any forms to the NVC.
 Notify the NVC by email or mail as soon as you decide to pursue adjustment of status.